-It is important that people are aware that Table Tennis England's Safeguarding Guidelines have been written and put together with inclusivity built in and not as an addition.
+It is important that people are aware that Table Tennis Wales' "TTW Safeguarding Children Policy" has been written and put together with inclusivity built in and not as an addition.
 However, we all need to understand that sometimes individuals can be disadvantaged by their additional vulnerabilities and backgrounds e.g. for some disabled people and some Black and Minority Ethnic (BME) groups.